 Spring near Moosehead Lake reveals lush greenery, gushing waterfalls, prolific wildlife and enchanting, ever-changing weather.
 The old saying “if you don’t like the weather in Maine, wait a minute!” has never been more true than in spring.
 Days fluctuate from calm, rainy and nostalgic to bright, fresh and invigorating.
 Spring is a great time break out the fly rod, get a little mud on your tires, or scout out fiddleheads!

-What better combination is there than hot sun, deep water and cool forests?
+What better combination is there than the hot sun, deep water, and cool forests?
 Summer is the ultimate recreational season by Moosehead Lake.
 When you live near the water, your whole summer feels like a getaway!
-A single summer of full-time living in this region will more than pay for itself in relaxation, adventure, and sunny days.
-You might even have a few berry bushes in your new back yard, offering sun-ripened snacks and a great photo op for wild residents.
+A single summer of full-time living in this region more than pays for itself in relaxation, adventure, and sunny days.
+You might even have a few berry bushes in your new backyard, offering sun-ripened snacks and a great photo op for wild residents.

 Hunters, take note!
 Some of the best game in the state lies around Moosehead Lake, making it a hunter’s paradise.
 When you live next to prime hunting grounds, it’s easy to bag the best deer, bear, moose or bobcat of your life practically from your back door.

-If you’d rather “shoot” with a camera, fall around Moosehead Lake is a stunning time to go leaf peeping, capture breathtakingly saturated foliage shots, and spot picturesque wildlife — all in you own neighborhood.
-There are endless trails throughout the region, and the weather is perfect for a cozy hike.
+If you’d rather “shoot” with a camera, fall around Moosehead Lake is a stunning time to go leaf-peeping, capture breathtakingly saturated foliage shots, and spot picturesque wildlife, all in your own neighborhood.
+There are endless trails throughout the region.
+The weather is perfect for a cozy hike.